Suspect arrested in fatal shooting of California bishop David O’Connell

 He was ordained in 1979 after conducting his priesthood studies at All Hallows College in Dublin.
 He was an Associate Pastor in Downey, Long Beach, and Pico Rivera before serving as Pastor in several parishes around Los Angeles.

-Bishop Robert Barron initially met Bishop O’Connell in 2015 when they were both made bishops.
+Bishop Robert Barron initially met Bishop O’Connell in 2015 when they both ascended to the role.
 Bishop Barron told The New York Times that Bishop O’Connell cared especially for those affected by social and racial injustice and dedicated the majority of his priesthood to South Central Los Angeles.

 The bishop added that Bishop O’Connell was a talented storyteller and had a “delightful, playful sense of humor,” adding that he once made an open mic comedy appearance.